datanav/docs/technical/zohocrm-superoffice.rst

 ZohoCRM Account to Superoffice Contact
 --------------------------------------
-Before any synchronization can take place, a link between a ZohoCRM Account and a Superoffice Contact must be established.

-A new Superoffice Contact will be created from a ZohoCRM Account if it is connected to a ZohoCRM Deal that is synchronized into Superoffice.
+Every ZohoCRM Account will be synchronized with a Superoffice Contact.

 Once a link between a ZohoCRM Account and a Superoffice Contact is established, it will keep in sync between the two systems, regardless of where it is edited.